henryhoenig/capstone_3/README.md

 &nbsp;

-* Zooming in on the co-occurring mentions
+* Zooming in on the co-occurring mentions.

 ![trumpmentions](https://user-images.githubusercontent.com/29707241/119091138-39449a00-b9d2-11eb-8f3f-ddf5bbb67be3.png)